GluuFederation/docs-ce-prod/docs/source/admin-guide/saml.md

 A description of each field follows:

-- **Display Name**: Name of the Trust Relationship (it should be unique for every TR);
+- **Display Name**: Name of the Trust Relationship (it should be unique for every TR)
-- **Description**: Purpose of the TR and an SSO link can be added here;
+- **Description**: Purpose of the TR and an SSO link can be added here
+- **Entity Type**: You have two options to choose for entity type.
+    - *Single SP*:
+    - *Federation/Aggregate*

-- **Metadata Type**: There are four available options to choose from.
-The correct Type depends on how the SP is delivering Metadata to your IDP.
+- **Metadata Location**: There are four available options to choose from.
+The correct Type depends on how the SP is delivering Metadata to your IDP
     - *File*: Choose `File` if the SP has provided an uploadable metadata document in XML format.
     - *URI*: Chose `URI` if the SP metadata is hosted on a URI that is accessible from the Internet.
     - *Federation*: Choose this option if the target application (SP) is affiliated with a federation service (e.g. InCommon, NJEdge etc.).
 Fedeartion's TR must be created first for it to appear in this list.
 Learn more about working with a federation [below](#federation-configuration).
 - **Released**: The SPs required attributes must be added to this panel.
 The required attributes can be selected from the menu on the left with the heading “Release Additional Attributes”.

-- **Entity Type**: You have two options to choose for entity type.
-    - *Single SP*:
-    - *Federation/Aggregate*

 The Trust Relationship (TR) can be added by clicking the `Add` button located in the lower left side of the page.